sanukag/ai-maintenance-assistant/docs/retrieval-evaluation.md

   for which retrieval returned no chunks.
 Without a calibrated threshold, a nearest-neighbour search will usually return something and this value may be zero.
-- **Latency** measures only query embedding and retrieval in the current process; it does not include answer generation.
+- **Latency** measures query embedding, vector ranking, full-text ranking and fusion in the current process; it does not include answer generation.

 Source labels use a filename and a case-insensitive `text_contains` passage.
 This keeps labels stable when chunk sequences change.
 A passage stops matching